 BIOGRAPHY AND DISCOGRAPHY

-Husband-wife duo of Artis Brewster, trumpeter for Jay franks band, and Jimmie Lee Cheatum, songwriter and singer from Texarkana, Texas who cut a series of pretty good sides for Modern Records in 1952 and 1953 without doing much to stand out in the process.
+Husband-wife duo of Artis Brewster, trumpeter for Jay Franks band, and Jimmie Lee Cheatum, songwriter and singer from Texarkana, Texas who cut a series of pretty good sides for Modern Records in 1952 and 1953 without doing much to stand out in the process.

 Though she got credit for much of the songwriting, including on their only hit, “My Heart’s Desire”, the only thing she could’ve contributed was the new lyrics to Ivory Joe Hunter’s old melody.
 The pair seemed to take turns stepping out in front on the vocals, which were often in harmony, with her taking the spotlight on the hit, but him claiming it elsewhere even when it was really Peppermint Harris doing the singing.